 What is an acceptable MTTR?

-The acceptability of an MTTR is highly dependent on the systems in question and the industry an organization operates in.
+The acceptability of mean time to repair (MTTR) is highly dependent on the systems in question and the industry a company operates in.
 An acceptable MTTR in a non-critical IT server may be five hours, while a critical program logic controller in a power plant might have an MTTR of five minutes.

 What is the mean time to repair format?

-What are the 4 key metrics of MTTR?
+What are the four key metrics of MTTR?

 What are MTTR and MTBF?